Pinworms are one of the most common internal parasites found in reptiles.

 Monitoring your bearded dragon’s behavior is very important to your pet’s health.

 Knowing what normal behavior is for your lizard will help you determine when something is wrong.

-If your beardie is infected with only a small number of pinworms, your lizard will be largely unaffected and is likely to show no clinical signs of illness at all.
+If your beardie is infected with only a tiny number of pinworms, your lizard will be largely unaffected and is likely to show no clinical signs of illness at all.

 Since pinworms steal vital nutrients from the host animal, one of the first signs of infestation in your bearded dragon will be lethargy.